scdenney/scdenney.github.io/teaching.md

 # Teaching

-My teaching is closely informed by my research and also sits at the intersection of digital humanities and quantitative social science.
-I previously taught research methods in political science at the University of Toronto.
-At Leiden University, I currently focus my teaching on digital humanities, computational text analysis, and research design, with an emphasis on applications to Korean studies and area studies more broadly.
+I teach coureses in comparative politics and those at the intersection of digital humanities and quantitative social science.

-I also teach courses in international relations and comparative politics and supervise MA and PhD students working on topics related to migration and governance, East Asian politics and society, and those using quantiative research methods.
+I previously taught comparative politics courses and research methods in political science at the University of Toronto.
+At Leiden University, my teaching focus is on digital humanities and research design, with an emphasis on applications to Korean studies and area studies more broadly.
+I also teach courses in international relations and comparative politics.
+I supervise MA and PhD students working on topics related to migration and governance, East Asian politics and society, and those using quantiative research methods.

 ---